embar-/pdsa-grapher/README.md

 # Grapher
 The following program is an App made on Plotly's Dash framework.
-The App lets you display and filter relationships between tables of your database in the network graph as well as display the info of the tables.
+The App lets you display and filter relationships between tables of your database as well as display the metadata of those tables.
 Note: The app was tested on Chrome browser.

 ![Screen shot of the App](https://github.com/Lukas-Vasionis/pdsa-grapher/assets/47796376/a6f2f675-4e88-463b-b46e-952e46da5078)